 This yearʼs conference, the thing that makes the thing, brings together eight inspiring presenters from a variety of creative disciplines.
-Focusing in the areas of art and design, architecture, education, engineering, documentary film making and critical writing, their work models the potential for creative practices to make meaningful connections between people and to serve as a catalyst for change.
+Focusing in the areas of art and design, architecture, education, engineering, documentary film making, and critical writing, their work models the potential for creative practices to make meaningful connections between people and to serve as a catalyst for change.
+This year we are also pleased to welcome back Neil Gershenfeld, as a visiting scientist, to Haystack, where he will be working in the fab lab, and during the conference, presenting a talk on his work.

-Participation will be limited to sixty participants and people from all backgrounds and skill levels are welcome.
+Participation is limited to sixty participants and people from all backgrounds and skill levels are welcome.

 Amy Franceschini creates formats for